simonzhlx/simonzhlx.github.com/_posts/2016-08-06-Blog-With-Jekyll.md

         from C:/Ruby23/lib/ruby/gems/2.3.0/gems/jekyll-3.2.1/exe/jekyll:9:in `<top (required)>'
         from C:/Ruby23/bin/jekyll:23:in `load'
         from C:/Ruby23/bin/jekyll:23:in `<main>'
->

 *Bundler* is a gem dependency of Jekyll which is supposed to be installed with Jekyll.
 Apparently, it's not.
 After installing *Bundler* with the command bellow, I got rid of above errors:
 ~~~
 gem install bundler
 ~~~

-But another dependency that's also supposed to be installed with Jekyll came out:
+But another dependency that is also supposed to be installed with Jekyll came out:
-> C:/Ruby23/lib/ruby/gems/2.3.0/gems/bundler-.12.5/lib/bundler/resolver.rb:356:in `block in verify_gemfile_dependencies_are_found!': Could not find gem 'minima x86-mingw32' in any of the gem sources listed in your Gemfile or available on this machine.
-(Bundler::GemNotFound)
+> C:/Ruby23/lib/ruby/gems/2.3.0/gems/bundler-.12.5/lib/bundler/resolver.rb:356:in `block in verify_gemfile_dependencies_are_found!':  > Could not find gem 'minima x86-mingw32' in any of the gem sources listed in your Gemfile or available on this machine.(Bundler::GemNotFound)
         from C:/Ruby23/lib/ruby/gems/2.3.0/gems/bundler-1.12.5/lib/bundler/resolver.rb:331:in `each'
         from C:/Ruby23/lib/ruby/gems/2.3.0/gems/bundler-1.12.5/lib/bundler/resolver.rb:331:in `verify_gemfile_dependencies_are_found!'
         from C:/Ruby23/lib/ruby/gems/2.3.0/gems/bundler-1.12.5/lib/bundler/resolver.rb:200:in `start'